groonga/groonga/doc/source/reference/commands/cache_limit.rst

 ``max``
 """""""

-It specifies the max number of query cache entries as a number.
+Specifies the max number of query cache entries as a number.

 If ``max`` parameter isn't specified, the current max number of query cache entries isn't changed. ``cache_limit`` just returns the current